Chiaki (television personality): Personal life

+Girlhood

+Until the fifth grade, she describes herself as having been a "quiet and withdrawn child."
+Her report card would invariably read, "Be more proactive," and she dreaded Sports Day because she was never good at athletics.
+The turning point came during her fifth grade years when she met her homeroom teacher, who was also a music teacher.
+This teacher recognized her talent for the piano, assigning her as an accompanist and selecting her to be a model for playing the recorder, which helped her gain self-confidence for the very first time.

+Her parents forbade her from reading manga because they believed it had a negative influence on children, however Doraemon was the only one she was allowed to read, with her parents deeming it "educational" and "harmless."

 Character

 Due to her petite, baby-faced childish appearance and high voice, she is often seen as much younger than her actual age.
 In addition to being a poisonous tongue, she sometimes talks to senior entertainers, including Ucchan Nanchan, as described below, without hesitation during the performance.

 Lifestyle

 She said she couldn't cook at all before she got married.
-Also, in the 1996 broadcast "Urinari", "Chiaki vs Vivian Cooking Showdown", she couldn't think of a general recipe for the theme of making prepared foods and single dishes.
+Also, in the 1996 show Urinari on the "Chiaki vs Vivian Cooking Showdown" segment, she couldn't think of a general recipe for the theme of making prepared foods and single dishes.
 In the end, she used a lot of chocolate, biscuits, drops, marshmallows, etc. in the "arrangement" using her favorite sweets, but she was surprised by the referee Teruyoshi Uchimura because she put in an amount that can not be said to be a secret taste.
 The name of the mysterious dish that gives off its eerie sweet scent is Chiaki's "fantasy of light and darkness."
 In the end, Uchimura decided that Vivian, who cooked the right food, won.
 However, after getting married, she started cooking, and now she has a good skill.
 She's especially good at "eggplant and minced meat curry".
-From April 2005 to March 2006, she appeared in the mini cooking program "Happy Recipe".
+From April 2005 to March 2006, she would appear on the mini cooking program Recipe for Happiness.